trineoo/stereo/README.md

 ```

 ### Precision-recall curve for YOLOv3
 Plot and calculate the precision-recall curve from ground thruth images.
 It iterates through two for-loops, one with IoU-threshold and the second with the YOLO-threshold.
 Make sure to input detection images from the network with threshold less than the ones in the for-loop in main.py.
 The mAP script is a modifed version of the code in the github repository [mAp](https://github.com/Cartucho/mAP).
-It outputs a precision-recall curve for for each threshold and IoU-threshold in main.py
+It outputs a precision-recall curve for each threshold and IoU-threshold in main.py
 ```bash
 python main.py
 ```